New Student Orientation

 Advising at New Student Orientation

-Then you’ll meet one on one with an IU academic advisor.
-(Parents and guests can’t attend your individual advising appointment.)
+Then you’ll meet with an IU academic advisor.
+(Parents and guests can’t attend your advising appointment with you.)
 Your advisor will help you make decisions about your academic plan and courses.

 Prepare for Your Advising Appointment

-University Division (UD), the first year academic home and advising resource for most new IU students, suggests five steps for preparing for advising.
+University Division (UD), the first year academic home and advising resource for most new IU students.

 Advising During Your First Year